About our events

-Do wear something you are comfortable to sit in, enough warm layers in cold weather as well as a mat/cushion if you prefer to sit on the floor.
-Chairs will be provided at in-person events.
+For in-person events do wear something you are comfortable to sit in, and enough warm layers in cold weather.
+Chairs will be provided as well as some cushions and mats if you prefer to sit on the floor.

 Our events are open to all, irrespective of religious or political beliefs, ethnicity, gender, sexual orientation, disability or financial status.
 The only exception is that some events are unsuitable for beginners and this will be clear from the event description.